 node --version

 Congratulations!
 You have successfully installed Node.js.
 Thanks for using this tutorial for installing Node.js in CentOS 7 system.
-For additional help or useful information, we recommend you to check the official Node.js website.
+For additional help or useful information, we recommend you check the official Node.js website.